Endimyonn/Dextop/README.md

 2. If using Windows, install curl through vcpkg.
 Otherwise, ensure libcurl is present on your system.
 2. In the root directory, run `cmake ./ "-B./build" -T host=x64 -A x64` to configure the project
 3. Run `cmake --build "./build" --config Release --target ALL_BUILD -j 26` to build it

+## Other
+Dextop does not yet send the mandatory telmetry response for MD@Home asset retrieval.
+I cannot recommend using it until it meets that requirement.